 Some tents may have side enclosures, which may be solid or have clear window panels.
 These designs can reduce wind flow through the tent and prevent the sun from entering the tent.
-The side enclosures may be opaque, or they may be screened to increase visibility but prevent insects from entering.
+The side enclosures may be opaque, or they may be screened to increase visibility but reduce the number of insects from entering.

 Whether these designs are right for your wedding is a matter of taste.
 Some people prefer a fully open design, while others prefer the added privacy and protection of canopies with side enclosures.

-Once you have determined what type and size of tent is the best option for your wedding, you should consider additional features like the look of the tent and its materials.
+Once you have determined what type and size is the best option for your wedding, you should consider additional features like the look of the tent and its materials.